turthalion/apsj-styles/README.md

 `<p class="apsj-data"><span style="font-size:14pt">Stylish Data</span></p>`

+Note that as of version 3.0.3, you can now set the default font sizes used for the Stylish Data and Stylish Paragraph styles.
+Please see [choosing the default font size](#choosing-the-default-font-sizes-for-stylish-data-and-stylish-paragraph).

 ## Media

 The new Text Styles can be found under the Stylish Text submenu in the Format menu at the left of the toolbar in the ProseMirror editor.

-_The available Elements Stylings:_
+### The available Elements Stylings:

 ![element-styles](media/apsj-stylish-text-menu.webp)

-_The available Stylish blocks, dialogues, and panels menus:_
+### The available Stylish blocks, dialogues, and panels menus:

 ![stylish-menu](media/apsj-stylish-menu.webp)

-_The available Panels:_
+### The available Panels:

 ![panels](media/apsj-stylish-panels.webp)

-_The available Blocks:_
+### The available Blocks

 ![blocks](media/apsj-stylish-blocks.webp)

-_The available Elements Stylings:_
+### The available Elements Stylings

 ![elements](media/apsj-stylish-elements.webp)

-_An example of Mixing and Matching elements:_
+### An example of Mixing and Matching elements

 ![mix-n-match](media/apsj-mix-n-match.webp)

-## Settings
+### Settings

-### Choosing the journal page background
+#### Choosing the journal page background
 ![styles-settings](media/apsj-styles-settings.webp)

-### Choosing the default font sizes for Stylish Data and Stylish Paragraph
+#### Choosing the default font sizes for Stylish Data and Stylish Paragraph

 ![stylish-defaults](media/apsj-stylish-defaults.webp)